AdaCore/gnatstudio/docs/users_guide/mdi.rst

 You can make any window currently embedded in the MDI a **floating window** by selecting the window and selecting the :menuselection:`Window --> Floating` menu.
-The window is detached and you can move it anywhere on your screen, even outside GPS's main window.
+The window is detached and you can move it anywhere on your screen, even outside GNAT Studio's main window.

-There are two ways to put a floating window back under control of GPS.
+There are two ways to put a floating window back under control of GNAT Studio.
 The most general method is to select the window using its title in the :menuselection:`Window` menu, and unselect :menuselection:`Window --> Floating`.